Reviews You Can Rely On

 Our Verdict

 Infrared grilling is exciting and relatively new.
-The Solaire Everywhere is the first infrared grill we have ever tested.
-It does some things really, really well.
-But it has a learning curve and some drawbacks that keep us from granting it a high score.
-Before we could commit to granting it a Top Pick Award, we did extensive comparisons, and are now fully confident that this is the best portable grill for cooking steak we have ever used.
-It has drawbacks, but in that specialized and delicious niche, there is none better.
-This is a foodie's special.
+The Solaire Everywhere is one of the first infrared grills we have ever tested.
+In our opinion, this grill does some things really well, which we celebrate.
+However, it comes with a learning curve and some drawbacks that keep us from granting it the highest scores in our lineup.
+Throughout our test period, we performed extensive comparisons and are now fully confident that this is the best portable grill for cooking steak we have ever used.
+That being said, infrared grilling has its drawbacks.
+But if you are looking for an option in this specialized and delicious niche, there is none better than the Solaire Everywhere.
+This type of grill caters to foodies who are constantly honing their craft.
 It is also very portable and efficient.
-If you cook predominantly good cuts of red meat and like to do so quickly, the Solaire is the best choice.
-If you work with ribs or chicken with great regularity, or grill in super exposed and windy positions, fully steer clear.
+If you cook predominantly good cuts of red meat and like to do so quickly, the Everywhere is the best choice around.
+If you work with ribs or chicken regularly or grill in super exposed and windy positions, this is not going to be the grill for you.

 REASONS TO BUY